Google Translate Disclaimer

 You're the Chef (YTC) is a cooking program designed to help students develop the skills and confidence necessary to prepare healthy and tasty recipes.

-• Support climate action and pack litter-less lunches to support eco-schools initiatives and nutritious food choices.
+• Encourage families to pack litter-less lunches to support eco-school efforts and healthy food choices.

-• Participate in school council discussions and decisions related to fundraising and hot lunch programs to help make sure food choices meet family’s needs.
+• Join school council discussions about fundraising or hot lunch programs to help make sure food choices work for families and reflect community needs.

 Choose from the sample newsletter inserts below to share key messages with parents/families of elementary school students: